ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 - [x] add casualty part
 - [x] cause detection ( we have not done this but will add it in report)
 - [x] testing mechanism
-- [ ] report accuracy figures (to be calculated for larger dataset, can also say in presentation that we improved on the accuracy from the time of making this report)
+- [ ] report accuracy figures (include #cas, cause accuracy figures) (to be calculated for larger dataset, can also say in presentation that we improved on the accuracy from the time of making this report)
 - [x] geotagging/plotting mechanism
-- [ ] add graphs
+- [x] add graphs
-- [ ] add examples whereever reqd, add freq dist snippets, add images
+- [x] add examples whereever reqd, add freq dist snippets, add images
-- [ ] final report formatting
+- [x] final report formatting

 #### Golden Set Evaluation & Observations :